01 of 09

 There's a lot more to do in San Diego, rain or shine, even if you have to pay for some of it.

 You may want to start by finding out why you should skip some places you've heard about.
-If you're a contrarian traveler who seeks out the undiscovered spots, then don't miss these 9 Things You Didn't Know You Wanted to Do in San Diego.
+If you're a contrarian traveler who seeks out the undiscovered spots, then don't miss off-the-beaten-path activities.

-Even though San Diego weather is mostly sunny, it might rain in the winter.
-Here's what to do in San Diego if those raindrops start falling on your head.
-And if it's summertime when you visit, you'll definitely want to know What to Do on a Summer Night in San Diego.
+Even though the San Diego weather is mostly sunny, it might rain in the winter.
+No worries, there are fun things to do when those raindrops start falling on your head.
+And if it's summertime when you visit, you'll definitely want to know what to do on a summer night in San Diego.